 [Continuous trusted access] means users can have a nuanced, appropriate security experience – requiring additional checks only when needed.
-This puts control of the user experience back in the hands of the users, addresses emerging compliance requirements and makes the security administration function simple.— Helen Patton, Advisory CISO, Cisco
+This puts control of the user experience back in the hands of the users, addresses emerging compliance requirements and makes the security administration function simple.
+Read the Customer Story— Helen Patton, Advisory CISO, Cisco

 In this report, you'll learn: